Tan Cheng Bock: Early life and education

-Tan is married to Cecilia Lee Choon Lian and they have one son and one daughter together.

-He is also a Roman Catholic.
+When Tan was 16, his father, a clerk with the Singapore Harbour Board, died from tuberculosis.
+As the father was a member of the Singapore Harbour Union, the family was entitled to a benevolent fund of $28,000.
+However, the union refused to pay, claiming that the father was not a member, as he had failed to pay his subscription fee.
+After Tan found receipts proving otherwise and sought legal aid, the family received $14,000, half of the fund, from the union.

 Medical career

-Tan has been the medical director of Ama Keng Medical Clinic in Jurong since 1971.
+Tan started his first clinic, Ama Keng Clinic, in Lim Chu Kang in 1971.
 He has served as the Chairman of the Society of Private Practice, as a Council Member of the College of General Practitioners, as Committee Member on the Council of the Singapore Medical Association (SMA), as Chairman of the SMA Trust Fund, as board member of SMA's Ethics Committee, as SMA's Representative on the Ministry of Health's Committee on the Regulation of Medical Clinics, and as a part-time clinical teacher in general practice at the National University of Singapore.

 Political career

+1980–2011: People's Action Party

 Tan entered politics during the 1980 general election under the People's Action Party's banner, and became the Member of Parliament-elect for the Ayer Rajah SMC with a vote of 83%.
 Tan's subsequent election results with an average of 77% was perceived as one of the best-performing candidates in Singapore, with his best-ever score being his last election in 2001, with 88%.

 While in Parliament, he served as the Chairman of the Government Parliamentary Committees (GPCs) for Education (1987–90), National Development (1991–95) and the Environment (1995–97), and was the Co-ordinating Chairman for all GPCs between 1987 and 1988.
 He was also a member of the GPCs for Communications (1997–2000) and Defence and Foreign Affairs (2001–06).
 Tan was the Leader of the Singapore-European Parliamentary Group between 1991 and 1996 and Singapore-SEA Parliamentary Group between 1997 and 2006.
 From 1987 to 1996, he was an elected member of the PAP Central Executive Committee, the highest ruling committee within the PAP.
 Tan stepped down as a Member of Parliament at the 2006 general election.
 He also served as Chairman of the Jurong East Town Council from 1989 to 1991, Chairman of the West Coast–Ayer Rajah Town Council from 2001 to 2004, Chairman of the Bukit Timah Community Development Council from 1997 to 2000, and Chairman of the Feedback Unit at the Ministry of Community Development from 1985 to 1989.

-He left politics ahead of the 2006 general election, while his constituency was redrawn to the nearby West Coast GRC (Ayer Rajah division has since held by S Iswaran (which was absorbed alongside Iswaran's West Coast), and later Foo Mee Har since the 2011 general election).
+Firmly believing in the value of diverse perspectives and the importance of giving Singaporeans a voice in the nation’s governance, he established the first governmental feedback unit, now known as REACH, in 1985.

+In 2006, Tan's Ayer Rajah SMC was absorbed into West Coast Group Representation Constituency (GRC).
+Citing his health concerns, Tan stepped down from active politics.